Everything I Own: 10KG of Carry-On

 A zip-lock liquids bag with toiletries.
 A Sea to Summit kit with the things you hope you don't need: Band-Aids, dental floss, replacement blades for the Panasonic Palm razor—a USB-charging device smaller than a deck of cards.
 SoftSole insoles, because we put serious miles on our shoes and these buy an extra month or two before replacement.

 And every January when we leave the US: four prescription medications and four vitamins totaling more than 2,400 pills.
 They fill most of one side of the suitcase.
-This is the real constraint.
-Everything else in the bag is organized around the medications.
+Everything else in the bag gets organized around them.

 Tom Bihn makes bags by hand in Seattle.
 They cost about three hundred dollars.
-People who don't own one think that's absurd.
-People who own one stop thinking about their backpack entirely, which is exactly the point.
+That sounds absurd until you stop thinking about your backpack, which happens around week two.

 The wallet is a Tumi carbon fiber model, larger than standard because it holds two US passports each—a regular and a second passport for complicated-visa situations—yellow fever vaccination cards, an international driver's license, health insurance cards, transit passes from a rotating cast of cities, a Priority Pass, and more credit cards than is strictly dignified.
 We are serious about points.